 More encompassing voting systems may also include encryption, independent audits, member data protection, 24/7 election monitoring, and verifiable tabulation.

-Whether the race pits two qualified candidates for a board position, or members are deciding on a measure that’ll directly impact their lives, the top priority is ensuring the results are 100-percent accurate.
+Whether the race pits two qualified candidates for a board position, or members are deciding on a measure that’ll directly impact their lives, the top priority is ensuring that election results are 100-percent accurate.